-These are unprecedented and uncertain times that we are living in today.
+These are unprecedented and uncertain times that we are living in.
 The world hasn't faced a health crisis of this magnitude.
 Globally, the Covid-19 pandemic has caused massive disruptions across every sphere of human and business activity.
 There has been an adverse economic impact on people, communities and countries.
-It is essential to have quality health of our employees and their loved ones.
+It is essential to maintain and sustain quality health of our employees and their loved ones.

-Company's approach has always been to keep employees safe and healthy.
-This situation demanded us to be more resolute, resilient and keen to rebound.
+The Company's approach has always been to keep employees safe and healthy.
+This situation demanded us to be more flexible towards employees operating environment to stay resilient and help your Company rebound.

-During the year, we focused on acceptance of change & Collaboration through Uddolana, different virtual engagement initiatives for continuous communication with employees through Virtual town hall, teleconferences, mails etc. The Company continued to explore opportunities for sustaining its learning programs using virtual tools and leveraging internal subject matter experts to deliver the same.
+During 2021, the continuation of various collaborative programs that the Company had initiated like Uddolana, different virtual engagement initiatives for continuous communication with employees through Virtual town hall, smaller group interactions etc. served as enablers.
+The Company continued to explore opportunities for sustaining its learning programs using virtual tools and leveraging internal subject matter experts to deliver the same.